-Committee Members and Composition Role Safety, Health and Sustainability Committee The members of the Committee are: Alan Miles (Chair) Stephen Mann Maurice James Jackie McArthur Note: Peter Dexter retired as a director of Qube and so ceased as a member of the Committee on 27 November 2020.
-Jackie McArthur became a member of the Committee on 27 November 2020.
-The Committee consists of a majority of independent non- executive directors and is chaired by an independent non- executive director.
-The Chairman of the Board, while not a member, attends all Committee meetings.
-The responsibilities of the Committee include assisting the Board in fulfilling its strategy, policy, monitoring and corporate governance responsibilities in regard to: overseeing safety, health, environment (SHE) matters arising out of the operations and activities of the Qube Group as they affect employees, contractors, local communities and the environment. monitoring the effectiveness of Qube's risk management framework by overseeing the management of risks within the remit of the Committee's SHE responsibilities, including: reviewing the strategies, systems, policies and processes established by Qube management to: manage the safety, health and environmental performance of Qube and its subsidiaries. monitor the adequacy of safety, health and environment systems for the reporting of actual or potential incidents and breaches. monitor subsequent investigations and remedial actions. ensuring compliance with legal and regulatory obligations. overseeing management's implementation, monitoring and reporting of sustainability strategy, activities and long-term sustainability goals and monitoring progress against them. overseeing management's implementation, monitoring and reporting of sustainable and ethical business practices of the Qube group and its suppliers.
+Committee Members and Composition Role Safety, Health and Sustainability Committee The members of the Committee are: Alan Miles (Chair) Stephen Mann Nicole Hollows Paul Digney (Managing Director) Note: Ms Hollows replaced Ms Jackie McArthur with effect from 12 November 2021.
+Mr Digney replaced Mr Maurice James with effect from 1 July 2021.
+The responsibilities of the Committee include assisting the Board in fulfilling its strategy, policy, monitoring and corporate governance responsibilities in regard to: • overseeing safety, health, environment (SHE) matters arising out of the operations and activities of the Qube Group as they affect employees, contractors, local communities and the environment. • monitoring the effectiveness of Qube's risk management framework by overseeing the management of risks within the remit of the Committee's SHE responsibilities, including: • reviewing the strategies, systems, policies and processes established by Qube management to: • manage the safety, health and environmental performance of Qube and its subsidiaries. • monitor the adequacy of safety, health and environment systems for the reporting of actual or potential incidents and breaches. • monitor subsequent investigations and remedial actions. • ensuring compliance with legal and regulatory of a majority of independent non-executive directors and is chaired by an independent non-executive director.
+The Chairman of the Board, while not a member, attends all Committee meetings. obligations. overseeing Qube's sustainability strategy, activities and long-term sustainability goals and monitoring progress against them. overseeing the review and management of Qube's material exposure and responses to environmental risks, including climate change. overseeing management's implementation, monitoring and reporting of sustainable and ethical business practices of the Qube group and its suppliers. consulting with, and as appropriate referring to, the ARMC and the NRC matters that may be within the areas of responsibility of those Committees under their Charters.

 - 1.11.
-Senior members of management attend Board and Committee meetings.
+Select senior members of management attend Board and Committee meetings.
 Other senior management personnel attend meetings as required or invited to report on matters relevant to their areas of responsibility.
 On a standing basis the following senior management personnel attended the following meetings during the Reporting Period: - a.
-Board General Counsel & Company Secretary, Chief Financial Officer, Chief Operating Officer, director Corporate Affairs. - b.
-ARMC Managing director, Chief Financial Officer, General Counsel & Company Secretary, Chief Operating Officer, Chief Information Officer and General Manager - Finance & Treasury. - c.
-NRC Managing director, Chief Financial Officer, Chief Operating Officer and General Counsel & Company Secretary. - d.
-SHSC General Manager Safety, Health & Sustainability, General Counsel & Company Secretary, Chief Operating Officer.
+Board Chief Financial Officer, General Counsel & Company Secretary, Director Corporate Affairs, Director Logistics & Infrastructure, Director Ports, Director Bulk, Director Strategy & Development and Corporate Counsel & Company Secretary. - b.
+ARMC Managing Director, Chief Financial Officer, General Manager Finance & Treasury, Director Finance & Commercial Services, General Counsel & Company Secretary, Chief Information Officer and Corporate Counsel & Company Secretary. - c.
+NRC Managing Director, Chief Financial Officer, General Counsel & Company Secretary, Director People, Culture & Safety and Corporate Counsel & Company Secretary. - d.
+SHSC General Manager Safety, Health & Sustainability, General Counsel & Company Secretary, Director People, Culture & Safety and Corporate Counsel & Company Secretary. - 1.12.
+The Chairman typically attends all meetings of each Committee.